KngArthur/PluralSight/clean-coding-principles-c#/notes/module5-wriring-clean-methods.md

 - some can be ignored if your completely clear on the implications of doing so
 - very rare
 - must think through downstream impacts of ignoring exceptions

-### Fail Fast

-- if the system cannot reliably and logically move on.
-STOP PROCESSING
-- clear function names in try blocks make it easy to identify what is being tested